The Emergence of Digital Financial Services in Lao PDR

 Through PHB’s work within UNCDF and with BoL – across a wide network of stakeholders for an extended period – PHB was able to help catalyze the development of the DFS ecosystem from the ground up.
 As of October 2018, there were multiple bank-led DFS initiatives underway, and the largest mobile operator had launched the first-ever pilot of a mobile wallet under the authority of the Bank of the Lao PDR.

-This ecosystem development grew across multiple dimensions including financial institutions, and new payment service providers, with BoL as regulator.
-PHB supported early market entrants including BCEL** and Unitel to develop business plans, while advising BoL on establishing suitable and enabling digital policies.
-This approach ultimately supported the introduction of the first ever DFS services in Lao PDR, including:
+This ecosystem development grew across multiple dimensions including financial institutions, and new payment service providers, with BoL as the regulator.
+PHB supported early market entrants including BCEL** and Unitel to develop business plans while advising BoL on establishing suitable and enabling digital policies.
+This approach ultimately supported the introduction of the first-ever DFS services in Lao PDR, including:

 - BCEL’s Community Money Express (BCOME): now in their second phase initiative for branchless banking which includes account opening with an instant issue ATM card and the ability to make P2G payments for road tax – as well as other standard branchless banking services.
 These innovations were supported through PHB Development’s team over a period of more than 18 months through all phases of preparation, testing, training, pilot and launch.
 See the multi-media case study “The Dawn of Digital Finance in Lao PDR.”

-- Unitel, the largest Mobile Network Operator (MNO) in Laos, and part of the Viettel Group, was supported by PHB to establish Star FinTech Co Ltd (SFT) to meet compliance obligations of BoL and develop the most suitable DFS service for the Lao PDR population.
-PHB conducted research applying the principles of Human Centric Design to support creation of branding and the development of the U-money mobile wallet.
+- Unitel, the largest Mobile Network Operator (MNO) in Laos, and part of the Viettel Group was supported by PHB to establish Star FinTech Co Ltd (SFT) to meet compliance obligations of BoL and develop the most suitable DFS service for the Lao PDR population.
+PHB conducted research applying the principles of Human Centered Design to support the creation of branding and the development of the U-money mobile wallet.
 SFT received approval to launch a commercial pilot of U-Money in September 2018.